IWSCC Research

 Boundless Accelerator™ is an award-winning accelerator that equips entrepreneurs with expert mentorship, resources, education, and connections to help them build innovative, sustainable ventures.
 We offer unique programs and initiatives to support businesses from startup to scaleup for a strong, diverse, inclusive, sustainable economy.
 Based in Guelph, Ontario, we are in the heart of the Toronto-Waterloo Innovation Corridor, striving to create a future where entrepreneurship knows no limits.

 Community Futures is a federal government program delivering business development services in rural and remote Canadian communities.
-Their British Colombia offices (CFBC) provide Accessible Entrepreneurship services in both rural and metropolitan BC.
+Their British Colombia offices (CFBC) provide Accessible Entrepreneurship services in both rural and metropolitan BC, as well as online.

 Their Entrepreneurs with Disabilities program offers assistance for entrepreneurs with a disability or ongoing health issue to help build and develop their business.
 Services include assistance developing a business plan, training, business coaching, and access to funding opportunities.